 Many brands sell maple syrup at a premium, but a higher price doesn’t always mean better quality.
-Kathlena likes Costco’s organic maple syrup — a 1-liter jug of organic maple syrup for $17.99, or 53 cents an ounce.
-Walmart has organic maple syrup for 69 cents an ounce and Amazon has the same exact brand as Walmart for the same price.
+Kathlena likes Costco’s organic maple syrup — a 1-liter jug of organic maple syrup for $13.29, or 39 cents an ounce.
+Walmart has organic maple syrup for 69 cents an ounce and Amazon has the same exact brand as Walmart just more expensive at 80 cents an ounce.
 Costco even beats Trader Joe’s in this department; the Trader Joe’s-branded organic maple syrup costs about 67 cents an ounce.

 Costco price: $4.99 per whole chicken

 Boston Market price: $9.99 per half chicken, plus two sides

 Cooked rotisserie chicken makes for a quick and easy hot dinner in a pinch, but there’s a price to pay for the convenience — unless you’re shopping at Costco.
 Members can pick up a fully-cooked, hot and ready-to-serve chicken for just $4.99.
 Compare that price to Boston Market, where you can get just half a chicken with two sides for twice the price.